Job Market Paper

 Works in Progress

-Energy Use During the Expansion of the Electricity and Gas Accessibility: A Discrete/Continuous Choice Approach to Urban and Rural Household Energy Demand in the Early 20th Century
+Energy Use During the Expansion of Electricity and Gas Accessibility: A Discrete/Continuous Choice Approach to Urban and Rural Household Energy Demand in the Early 20th Century